Brooklyn Letters IconBrooklyn Letters

 The exact causes for a DLD are not entirely known, but research suggests that a DLD is heavily influenced by genetic factors.
 Struggling with a DLD can negatively impact a child’s social interactions, home life, and school performance.
 According to DLDandme.org, a DLD affects up to two children in every classroom and is five times more common than autism.

-A developmental language disorder can occur even without developmental disorders, intellectual disability, or other biomedical conditions.
-However, children with a DLD are likely to be at-risk for co-occurring conditions like autism, attention deficit hyperactivity disorder (ADHD), motor deficit, reading disorders, speech sound disorders, and social, emotional, and behavioral issues.
+A developmental language disorder can occur even without neurodevelopmental disorders, intellectual disability, or other biomedical conditions.
+However, children with a DLD are likely to be at-risk for co-occurring conditions like autism, attention deficit hyperactivity disorder (ADHD), motor deficit, reading disorders, speech sound disorders, and social, emotional, and behavioral interventions.
 Dyslexia is a language-based disorder.
 But so is developmental language disorder (DLD).
 Are they the same thing?
 Learn about the relationship between dyslexia and DLD.

 Read SPELLTalk questions and answers about the language literacy network– which represents normal reading and writing processes.

 Another condition is Social Communication Pragmatic Disorder (SCPD).
 Learn more about social communication pragmatic disorder, its symptoms, causes, and strategies parents can employ to support their child with this disorder.
+Strong social communication skills are critical to school success and peer interaction.

 Read about Early Childhood Developmental Milestones.